Alignak-monitoring/alignak-doc/source/06_monitoring_features/external_commands.rst

 Enables notifications for all hosts and services "beyond" (e.g. on all child hosts of) the specified host.
 The current notification setting for the specified host is not affected.
 Notifications will only be sent out for these hosts and services if notifications are also enabled on a program-wide basis.

+.. note:: this command is not currently implemented in Alignak

 ENABLE_CONTACT_HOST_NOTIFICATIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~